 In addition to the things I just mentioned, such as sustainability and the common good, and a product or service that I can stand behind, open communication is important to me - even across departmental boundaries and at eye level.
 An interesting team and opportunities for further training round off the whole thing.

-The question is easy to answer: I became a father!
+The question is easy to answer: I have become a father!
 As a self-employed person, you sometimes work on a project for three months and then wait another two months for your money.
 That's fine when you're responsible for yourself - with a family, a regular income and paid health insurance are important factors in being able to sleep peacefully.

 How do you deal with requests where there is quite little knowledge on the client side?